Data protection in Switzerland: overview

 Main areas of responsibility.

-The FDPIC advises private persons on data protection matters, conducts investigations, issues recommendations and files complaints, reports to the Federal Council and informs the public on data protection matters of general interest, renders opinions on data protection matters and new legislation (Article 28-31, DPA).
+The FDPIC advises private persons on data protection matters, conducts investigations, issues recommendations and files complaints to the Federal Administrative Court, reports to the Federal Council and informs the public on data protection matters of general interest, renders opinions on data protection matters and new legislation (Article 28-31, DPA).

 Description.
 Official website of the Swiss Federal Government with full text of the DPA in German.

 Description.
-Official website of the Swiss Federal Government with non-binding English translation of the DPA.
+Official website of the Swiss Federal Government with a non-binding English translation of the DPA.

 Roland Mathys, Partner/Attorney at law